top of page

 The Music industry features a uniquely diversified revenue model with regard to recorded compositions that spans public and private organizations.
 This means that Artists who choose to go it alone may miss out on key revenue sources and leave money on the table.
 With the help of an entertainment attorney, Artists can maximize their royalty collection and ensure that future success is adequately compensated.

-Generally, ownership of a recorded song is split into two main portions: (1) The composition (or the "Publishing") ie: the actual written work of the song, and (2) The "Recording" (my personal choice to replace the formally used and notably problematic term the "Master") which refers to the certain recording of the composition created by the artists in question.
+Generally, ownership of a recorded song is split into two main portions: (1) The composition (or the "Publishing") ie: the actual written work of the song, and (2) The "Recording" (my personal choice to replace the formally used and notably problematic term the "Master") which refers to the recording of the composition created by the artists in question.
 The holder of each portion of ownership rights is then entitled to certain royalties forthcoming from the recording.
 The owner of The "Recording" is typically entitled to a portion of the sales of the record, while the owner of the "Publishing" is typically entitled to certain statutory compensation for every performance of their written work.

 For Artists, tracking down the compensation to which they are due can be tricky work, requiring registration with several public entities and solicitation from private distributors.
 When working alone, this work can seem arduous.
 With the help of an entertainment attorney, Artists can ensure they are collecting their payments with ease.